National Neonatal Audit Programme

 Some babies in the UK need specialist care when they are born.
 They may be born too early, with a low birth weight or have a medical condition.
 Since 2006, our clinical audit aims to improve care to these babies.

-This photo from our summary report's cover is courtesy of Nick and Gemma.
+This photo from our report cover is courtesy of Mabel Micah, pictured with her baby Gracielle.

 Icon - the letter i in a speech bubble for information

-NNAP assesses whether babies admitted to neonatal units in England, Scotland and Wales receive consistent high quality care, and identify areas for quality improvement.
+The National Neonatal Audit Programme assesses whether babies admitted to neonatal units in England, Scotland and Wales receive consistent high quality care and identifies areas for quality improvement.

 Icon - computer screen with bar chart and arrow